 You can also find the check pattern in designer decor fabric.
 Large scale checks and buffalo checks have a bold, more modern look that’s super trendy.

+Make dresses, skirts, and tops with gingham.
 A general rule is that the larger the check, the less formal the article of clothing.
-Since it’s fairly thin, you will probably want to add a lining to certain garments.
+Since it’s fairly thin, you may want to add a lining to certain garments.

-Gingham is easy to machine launder with warm water, using a gentler cycle can help prevent wrinkles.
+Gingham is easy to machine launder with cool or warm water using a gentle cycle, which can help prevent wrinkles.
 Bleaching is not recommended.
 You can iron gingham fabric with medium/high heat and the steam setting on.